songexile/Adroit-Frontend-Manager/Documentation/docs/getting-started/introduction.md

 The 404 page is located at `iot-frontend/src/pages/404.tsx`.
 It is displayed when a user tries to access a page that doesn't exist.
 The page provides a user-friendly message indicating that the requested page could not be found and includes a link to return to the home page.

-## Initialy Made By
+## Created by Adroit Frontend Manager R&D Team

+Many thanks to **AUT** & **Adroit** for the opportunity to work on this project.

-Otis Wales - 19078635 - Team Leader
+Otis Wales - 19078635 - Team Leader & Software Engineer
 <br>
 Munish Kumar - 19083476 - Software Engineer
 <br>